rbtcollins/RaaS/README.md

 to new nodes rather than either a) a human or b) a for-loop which only looks at immediate errors

-# Use case 3 - Application running with LaunchDarkly or similar
+# Use case 3 - Application running with LaunchDarkly or https://github.com/Unleash/unleash or others

-Connect RaaS to the application time-series DB - in particular to the SLO series, and enable a LaunchDarkly API integration to the RaaS API.
+Connect RaaS to the application time-series DB - in particular to the SLO series, and enable API integration between the two APIs.
 Let RaaS scale the launch from 0 to 100 percent smoothly, watching your SLOs in realtime, and holding the scale the moment things start to look spotty.

+# Discovery with @developerjack

+* Who will be writing against the API?

+Case 2 and Case 3 could be quite different mental model wise - consider presenting them differently "deployment" and "release", even if the machinery isn't very different it may be more easily understood.

+* Approaching the API design
+a) domain definition
+b) resource abstraction and serialisation
+c) mental model / technical communication
+d) REST etc

+* Who are the customers - who will choose to run an instance and collaborate on building this, who will choose to use a hosted version?